gmwilson34/Label-Assistant/README.md

-# Label Assistant - Package Label Scanner and Email Generator
+# LabelAssistant - Package Label Scanner and Email Generator

 ## Overview

-Label Assistant is a Python application that uses your computer's camera to scan package labels, extract information using OCR (Optical Character Recognition), and automatically generate emails to notify recipients about their arrived packages.
+LabelAssistant is a Python application that uses your computer's camera to scan package labels, extract information using OCR (Optical Character Recognition), and automatically generate emails to notify recipients about their arrived packages.
 This application is designed to streamline the process of managing incoming packages in an office or mail room setting.

 ## Features